 Asian artists are today’s craze.
 We embark on our constant search for great contemporary art talents, so we set out to explore the wonderful continent of Asia and some of its most renowned street and urban art names.
-Even though they have already broke the restraints of geographical borders and became internationally famed figures that create artworks all round the world, we take a short trip to Iran, South Korea, China, Taiwan and Japan to point out ten street creatives we think deserve your attention, if they have not gained it already.
+Even though they have already broken the restraints of geographical borders and became internationally famed figures that create artworks all around the world, we take a short trip to Iran, South Korea, China, Taiwan, and Japan to point out ten street and contemporary Asian artists that we think deserve your attention, if they have not gained it already.

-Here is our selection of ten Asian artists who create stunning art!
+Scroll down to see our selection of ten contemporary Asian artists who create stunning art!

 Xeme - A Graffiti Pioneer

 Xeme is widely recognized as one of the first artists to utilize Chinese written language in his work, which is primarily based on letters and patterns.
-In addition to his exceptional street art, Xeme is known as the creator of the trend-setting Invasian street art magazine, which is primarily dedicated to covering Asian street art, but also features street art talents from all over the world.
+In addition to his exceptional street art, Xeme is known as the creator of the trend-setting Invasian street art magazine, which is primarily dedicated to covering street art created by Asian artists but also features street art talents from all over the world.

 Jung Lee - Photography and Light Installations

-Jung Lee is an educated photographer from Seoul, South Korea, whose work spreads across sculpture and photography.
+We continue our list of Asian artists with Jung Lee, an educated photographer from Seoul, South Korea, whose work spreads across sculpture and photography.
 Lee is renowned for her mesmerizing photographs of surreal text-based light installations made of neon tubes that explore the imagery potential of language.

 Her seemingly empty cliché phrases of unanswered love and desire Lee places in deserted landscapes create beautiful photographs that reveal the solitude and sorrow of modern people.
 Juxtaposing these sentimental neon words of love to stark desolated countrysides and cold, snow-covered fields Lee’s photographs give viewers a chance to find their own way into this magical world of memories and feelings.